shivaraman83/cli-xray-component-scan-plugin/README.md

 ## Component Identifiers
-The plugin requires the component id's to be passed as per the format displayed here -https://www.jfrog.com/confluence/display/JFROG/Xray+REST+API#XrayRESTAPI-ComponentIdentifiers
+The plugin requires the component id's to be passed as per the format displayed  [here]https://www.jfrog.com/confluence/display/JFROG/Xray+REST+API#XrayRESTAPI-ComponentIdentifiers